ABOUT VERA JO

 My goal is to motivate, instruct, and elevate the level of play while enhancing every players' knowledge of the game.

-My purpose is to help the young athletes of New Mexico get the same opportunities I was given.
+My purpose is to help young athletes get the same opportunities I was given.
 I aspire to see athletes fulfill their dream of playing at the next level.

 I provide instructional knowledge & skill work that any player can learn and apply to their game.
 I teach the importance of discipline and hard work that is needed to get to the next level.